informalsystems/hermes/relayer-framework/README.md

 # Overview

-The `ibc-relayer-framework` crate provides an abstract interface for implementing IBC relayers, with _zero_ dependency to concrete chain definitions.
+The `ibc-relayer-framework` crate provides an abstract interface for implementing IBC relayers, with _zero_ dependency on concrete chain definitions.
 Using traits and associated types, the relayer framework allows various dependencies of the relayer to be loaded via dependency injection without requiring global dependencies to be specified.